Spiritual Life

 Named in memory of Raymond Belmont, Class of 1880, Belmont Chapel was designed in the Gothic Revival style by architect Henry Fobes Bigelow, Class of 1884.
 The chapel serves as a central gathering space at St. Mark’s, where the community comes together to reflect, listen, and connect with one another.
 Below, the crypt offers a quiet place for meditation and contemplation.

 Twice each week, the entire St. Mark’s community gathers in Chapel.
 Students, faculty, and invited speakers, often VI Form students, share reflections on life at St. Mark’s and on the broader questions shaping our world.
-Services draw from a wide range of religious, spiritual, and ethical traditions through readings, music, prayer, meditation, and performance.
+Services draw from a wide range of religious, spiritual, and ethical traditions through readings, music, prayer, and meditation.

 Students who have not yet been baptized may be baptized at the same service.
 For those seeking Catholic preparation, nearby St. Anne’s Roman Catholic Church offers classes beginning in January and will prepare students for confirmation either there or through their home parish.
+With permission from their home parish, students may participate in Confirmation classes at St. Mark’s.

 Blessing of the Animals